prmr/JetUML/docs/user-guide.md

 1. Start JetUML: you will see the _Welcome Tab_.
 Under _Create New Diagram_, select _Class Diagram_.
 You will now see a blank _canvas_.

-> **NOTE:** If you prefer to work in dark mode, select the menu option View > Dark Mode.
+> **NOTE:** If you prefer to work in dark mode, select the menu option View > [Dark Mode](#38-dark-mode).

 2. To the right of the canvas is the _tool pane_.
 We will use it to create an interface element in our diagram.
 In the tool pane, select the third element down from the top.
 Its tool tip should say "Interface".
-With the _interface tool_ activated, click anywhere on the canvas to create the interface element.
+With the _interface (creation) tool_ activated, click anywhere on the canvas to [create the interface element](#2-creating-nodes).

-> **NOTE:** If you are not yet familiar with the UML, select View > Show Tool Hint to display labels next to the icons in the tool bar.
-You can also select View > Verbose Tooltips to show an extended description of each UML element though their tool tip.
+> **NOTE:** If you are not yet familiar with the UML, select View > [Show Tool Hint](#8-tool-hints) to display labels next to the icons in the tool bar.
+You can also select View > [Verbose Tooltips](#18-verbose-tooltips) to show an extended description of each UML element though their tool tip.

-3. We will now _edit the properties_ of the interface element.
-Either double-click the element, or select it and press Ctrl-Enter.
+3. You will now _[edit the properties](#6-editing-element-properties)_ of the interface element.
+Either double-click the element, or [select it](#4-selecting-diagram-elements) and press Ctrl-Enter.
 Its _property sheet_ will appear.
 Under _Name_, type `Figure`.
 In the box for _Methods_, type `draw():void`.
 Note that you can tab between fields in a property sheet.

-To sketch out this diagram as fast as possible, we will use the _auto-edit_ feature, which automatically opens the property sheet whenever an element is created.
+To sketch out this diagram as fast as possible, we will use the [_auto-edit_ feature](#24-automatically-editing-newly-created-nodes), which automatically opens the property sheet whenever an element is created.

 4. Select View > Auto Edit Node.
 You can turn this feature off whenever it is no longer necessary.
-5. Select the _Class (creation) tool_ from the toolbar (second button from the top).
+5. Select the _class (creation) tool_ from the toolbar (second button from the top).
 6. Click on the canvas.
 A class element is created and its property sheet opens.
 Type `Figure` then hit the Esc key to close the dialog.
 Repeat the process for another element with the name `Group`.
 Position both elements below the interface element.
-7. We will now add the edges to the diagram.
+7. You will now [add the edges](#3-creating-edges) to the diagram.
 In the toolbar, select the _Realization_ edge (ninth button from the top).
 Then click inside the `Rectangle` element, hold and drag, and release the mouse button inside the `Figure` element.
 A realization edge will be created linking the two elements.
 Repeat the process to add a realization edge between the `Group` and the `Figure` elements.
 Note how the edges automatically align and merge to produce a compact diagram.
 8. To create the _aggregation edge_ between the `Group` and the `Figure` elements, select the _Aggregation Edge (creation)_ tool in the tool bar, then drag the mouse between the `Group` and the `Figure` elements.
 9. To add the `elements` label to the aggregation edge, select the _Selection Tool_ (first element in the tool bar), then double-click the edge.
 The property sheet will open.
 Type `elements` in the _Middle Label_ field and hit the Esc key to close the property sheet.